qlik-oss/core-website/docs/docs/services/qix-engine/logging.md

 ## Log Levels

-You configure the log levels by providing settings through command line parameters when you start the docker container.
+When you start the docker container, you configure the log type and the log level by setting the command line parameter.

 !!!
 Note
-    While the QIX Engine follows the [Logging](../../conventions/logging.md#logging-levels) conventions, each log level is also mapped to a numeric value used to set the logging verbosity level.
+    While the QIX Engine follows the [Logging](../../conventions/logging.md#logging-levels) conventions, each log level is also mapped to a numeric value that is used to set the logging verbosity level.

 | Log level | Value |
 | --------- | ----- |